quantrana/lead-hunter/README.md

 Public pages vary in structure, so extraction is best-effort.
 Real lead quality depends on source quality.
 The agent does not use LinkedIn, private databases, or CRM enrichment.
 It is designed for a human-reviewed queue, not automated selling.

-## What I Would Improve Next If Hired

-I would add source-specific parsers for approved job boards, a human review workflow, richer evaluation against Hourglass ICP examples, scheduled monitoring, and better analytics on why leads are accepted or rejected.